protocol-particles/protocol-particles.github.io/content/Phenomena/Incentives/Time.md

 ---
 title: Time
 alias:
-  - TODO
+  - Advance,Causality,Progression
 ---

-TODO

-limitation of available time prompts systems to maximize a utility function
+Time is a [[Direction.md|dimension]] with relative relevance to the respective [[Information.md#Oberservability|observer]].
+The limitation of available time prompts systems to maximize their own utility function.
+Incentive structures may change dramatically given more or less time for any given player or environment in game theoretic terminology.